 –Robert Morris (Pennsylvania) (No relation to Lewis Morris above.)
 One of the wealthiest individuals in America, he was a 42 year old Philadelphia merchant and speculator when he signed.
 Born in Liverpool, he had come to America and made a fortune as a merchant, becoming the “Financier of the Revolution.”
 Accused of profiteering during the war, he was attacked in the Philadelphia home of fellow signer James Wilson.
 A delegate to the Constitutional Convention in 1787, he declined to serve as Washington’s secretary of Treasury, recommending Alexander Hamilton instead.
 He later became a Senator.
 But he lost his fortune through land speculation and was bankrupted and put in debtor’s prison.
 He died in poverty and relative obscurity in 1806, aged 72.
 YES

 –John Morton (Pennsylvania) A farm boy turned surveyor, he was 52 at the time of the signing.
 He has two key distinctions: his vote pushed Pennsylvania into the pro-independence camp and then he was first signer to die.
-He fell ill in 1777 and died at about age 52, leaving his farm and enslaved people to his wife and children who had to flee from a British attack.
+He fell ill with tuberculosis in 1777 and died at about age 52, leaving his farm and enslaved people to his wife and children who had to flee from a British attack.
 YES